CodeYourFuture/Module-Onboarding/Wireframe/articles.md

 The developers team uses a wireframe to document and communicate its decisions about content prioritization in the product.It also envisions the user's interaction with the product.
 1. What is a branch in Git?

+A BRANCH is a separate workspace where changes can be made without affecting the main project.